dgroomes/browser-extension-framework/README.md

 * [ ] Update the overall instructions.
 Especially since I started bundling the source code files into a "bundle" (because we're compiling TypeScript into 'entrypoint'-like files), the instructions have gotten stale.
 Also the whole 'RPC sub-framework' isn't really clear anymore.
-* [ ] IN PROGRESS Stop using import maps for differentiating between Chromium/Firefox things.
+* [x] DONE Stop using import maps for differentiating between Chromium/Firefox things.
 When it comes to publishing this library, I don't want to publish a FireFox artifact separately from a Chromium one.
 Node tooling is not equipped for consuming multi-flavor artifacts.
 * [ ] Debugging in FireFox is broken for me on my mac.
 I can't get it to show logs or sources, even when I try an official